 Walk the Arenal Hanging Bridges strung more than 3 kilometers through the rain forest canopy, and then explore the Arenal bridges winding through the dense forest.
 In the evening, relax in thermal pools naturally heated by the volcano.
 Explore rain-forest trails and take time this afternoon for volcano gazing.

 En route to San Jose, visit Sibu Chocolatier, makers of some of the world’s finest organic chocolate.
 Learn the Aztec & Mayan history of the cacao plant and enjoy a workshop on preparing chocolate.
-After a picnic lunch of traditional Costa Rican fare, visit one of San Jose’s fine museums.
-The day ends with a farewell dinner at a local restaurant.
+The day ends with a farewell dinner.

 Breakfast at the hotel and transfer to the airport for the flight home.